-A GisPtr smart pointer is provided to help manage memory.
-You wrap an FDO object in a GisPtr.
-The object is then released automatically when the GisPtr goes out of scope.
-The following code illustrates how to use GisPtr:
+An FdoPtr smart pointer is provided to help manage memory.
+You wrap an FDO object in a FdoPtr.
+The requirement is that the object's type must inherit from FdoIDisposable.
+The object is then released automatically when the FdoPtr goes out of scope.
+The following code illustrates how to use FdoPtr:

 '''

-GisPtr<FdoFeatureClass> pBase = myClass->GetBaseClass();
+FdoPtr<FdoFeatureClass> pBase = myClass->GetBaseClass();

 ...

-// No need to release.
-Automatically happens when pBase
+// No need to call FDO_SAFE_RELEASE.

-// is destroyed.
+// Before it is destroyed, pBase calls Release() on the FdoFeature

+Class object

 '''